jonodrew/fast-stream-postings/README.md

 `docker-compose up`

 This will pull down any Docker images you don't have, so it may take a little while.
 Once it's finished, it'll launch the three containers.
-You should not be able to open your browser, navigate to `localhost:5000/submit/start` and see the service running.
+You should now be able to open your browser, navigate to `localhost:5000/submit/start` and see the service running.